vermasrijan/srijan-gsoc-2020/README.md

 ## Remote Execution
 > - Make sure all Firewalls are disabled on both, client and server side.
+> - Docker-compose will be required in this section.
 ### Server Side
+- `docker-compose -f gridnetwork-compose.yml up`
-- abc
+- STEP 2:
 ### Client Side
-- abc
+- STEP 1: Configure the environment variable called `NETWORK`, and replace it with <SERVER_IP_ADDRESS>
+- STEP 2: `docker-compose -f gridnode-compose.yml up`.
+You can edit this compose file to add more clients, if you'd like.

-> - NOTE: Remote execution has not been tested properly.
-You
+> - NOTE: Remote execution has not yet been tested properly.
->

 ## Running DVC stages
 - DVC stages are in `dvc.yaml` file, to run dvc stage just use `dvc repro <stage_name>`

 ## Notebooks
+> - Notebooks, given in this repository, simulate decentralized training using 2 clients.
-> -
+> - Docker-compose will be required in this section as well!
 - STEP 1: `docker-compose -f notebook-docker-compose.yml up`
 - STEP 2: `conda activate pysyft_v028` (or `source activate pysyft_v028` for older versions of conda)
 - STEP 3: Go to the following addresses: